krawaller/krawaller.github.io/_source/files/posts/metalsmithtagplugin.md

 };
 ```

-The plugin function is given three arguments:
+The function returned by the plugin, which then is what is passed to `use`, is given three arguments:

 *    The `files` object given to the plugin function contains information of all processed files so far.
 The keys are the paths to the files.
 A plugin commonly loops through all these files, editing them accordingly.
 *    The `metalsmith` object exposes the Metalsmith API.
 A common usecase is to access the metadata through `metalsmith.metadata()` and read/edit that.
 *    To allow plugins to do asynchronous stuff, control isn't handed back to Metalsmith until the `done` callback is called.

 Each `file` object contains the contents of the file, and also information from optional YAML frontmatter.
-For example, here's the YAML for this very blog post:
+For example, below is the YAML for this very blog post.
+Note the `tags` data - that's of course meant to be consumed by our tags plugin!

 ```yaml
 ---